shipyardapp/Shipyard-Documentation/docs/blueprint-library/rudderstack/rudderstack-authorization.md

 ---

 # Rudderstack Authorization
 To get started with any RudderStack Blueprints, you will need to create an Access Token.
-This Access Token is a secure way for Shipyard to access RudderStack and will be required for **every** RudderStack Blueprint.
+This Access Token is a secure way for Platform to access RudderStack and will be required for **every** RudderStack Blueprint.
 Additionally, you will need to know where to find your Source IDs.

 ## Create a RudderStack Access Token
 1. Sign in to [RudderStack](https://app.rudderstack.com/)